CodeYourFuture/syllabus-archive/js-core/lesson1.md

 }
 ```

-Statement 1 defines a variable for the loop.
-It is usually a number, which we will increase each time the loop finishes so we can keep track of where we're at.
-You can set the number to be whatever you want.
+**Statement 1** defines a variable for the loop and assigns it a starting value.
+It is usually a number, which will increase each time the loop completes an iteration.
+We can use this number inside the loop to keep track of where we're at.
+You can set the number to be whatever you want initially.

 ```js
 var i=0
 ```

-Statement 2 defines how long the loop will go on for.
+**Statement 2** defines how long the loop will go on for (what needs to happen for the loop to stop running?).
 It most often uses the less than (`<`) or less than or equal to (`<=`) operators to set the length.

 ```js
 i < 10
 ```

-Statement 3 defines how much to increment the `i` variable by each time.
+**Statement 3** defines by how much to increment the `i` variable each time the loop completes an iteration.
 If you just want it to increase by one, then put `i++`, or else you can increase by other numbers like so:

 ```js
 i+=2